Thank you one and all!

 Provincetown has indeed been reenacting its history for over three centuries.
 Each insurgent generation of newcomers yields to its magic and joins the vanguard of defenders against the next wave of barbarian hoards.
 Sometimes the cycle is a comedy, sometimes a tragedy.
 But there is always the unexpected twist of events that is inevitable when practically every part is a character role.
 Perhaps Provincetown's ultimate salvation lies in its perennial gift for ribald farce.

 * The papers of Grace Gouveia must be preserved and edited for publication.
 She was one of the most percipient observers of the Cape scene for many years and her cross-cultural perspective is unique.
 Her voluminous poetry contains, at its best, the sardonic wisdom of a street-wise Emily Dickinson.
+She is, in fact remembered in a remarkable video which is preserved on YouTube.
+The notes accompanying it explain how it came about.

 August 2009: Beirut, the Provincetown of the Middle East No comment.